 Is Fear Keeping Your Life Tiny?

-Tiny houses – they are the latest craze!
+Tiny houses are all the rage!
 Often mobile, these wee homes that are typically between 100 and 400 square feet, rarely more than 500 square feet.
-That’s small!
+That not a very big space!
 Perhaps, just a hair bigger than the room you had growing up!

-- Traps you inside your comfort zone and keeps you snuggled up with the familiar.
+- Traps you inside your comfort zone and keeps you entrapped in the familiar.

 - Keeps you passively waiting – aka stuck.

 - Inhibits you from trying new things and taking risks.

 - Steals your confidence and makes you feel small; incompetent and incapable.